renanfranca/renanfranca.github.io/_posts/2022-04-27-publishing-microservices-into-gke.md

 5. Repeat this for the other components if you want to deploy at a specific node.

 Here is the real cost of this configuration.
-I am from Brazil, so the costs is on my country currency.
+I am from Brazil, so the costs are in my country's currency.
 You can do the conversion by knowing that $1 Dollar was R$5,40 Reais when I capture the print screen from the following billing report.

 ![image](https://renanfranca.github.io/img/publishing-microservices-gke/standard-node-cost.png)
 <figcaption>Mamazinha Google Cloud Project billing report</figcaption>